Bluefinger/css-inject/README.md

 CSS-Inject can track and handle subsequent changes to the generated stylesheet.
 CSS-Inject only accesses the DOM once to create a stylesheet element, from which it then hooks into the browser's CSSStylesheet Object to directly create and manage dynamically created CSS styles.
 This then allows multiple elements on a page to be styled efficiently without any inline-styles having to be injected into the DOM a la jQuery.
 This result is a much more efficient approach to dynamic styling that avoids excessive DOM manipulation.

+As of v1.1, CSS-Inject also handles inline styles.
+In most use cases where only a small number of elements and styles need to be changed, applying inline styling is faster and easier to manage.
+However, if more than three styles are being applied to more than 5 elements at a time, then utilising the generated stylesheet becomes more performant.

 ## Caveat
-CSS-Inject's performance scales far better than jQuery when it comes to styling multiple elements on a page, though performance for styling a single element is roughly comparable with jQuery depending on the amount of styles being applied to a given element.
-In most cases, CSS-Inject is faster than jQuery for applying styles, even with a single element and the performance difference increases dramatically once more than one elements are being dynamically styled.
+CSS-Inject's performance scales far better than jQuery when it comes to styling multiple elements on a page, and styling inline is quicker with CSS-Inject than with jQuery.
+The styling is done closer to native javascript and without as much need to compensate for legacy browsers, allowing for much slimmer code.
+CSS-Inject does abstract some browser dependent quirks with styling, support is only given towards Internet Explorer 8 at the minimum.
+This allows for more performant code without needing to bloat the code to account for legacy javascript implementations.

+However, performant styling requires managing just how often styles are applied and how many styles are being dynamically generated.
+Consider just how many styles/elements need to be changed and the frequency of changes before using CSS-Inject.
+For example, it is quicker to apply a single CSS add operation with an object of styles than to chain multiple single add operations when first creating a new CSS rule.

 ## Quick Example
 ```javascript